roura356a/csk/intl.en-US/Best Practices/Istio/Enable Istio CoreDNS.md

     istiocoredns   ClusterIP   172.19.XX.XX   <none>         53/UDP,53/TCP   44m
     ```

     View the configmap configuration item of CoreDNS in the cluster.
-You can see that the istiocoredns service is added to configmap as the upstream DNS service of the \*.global domain as follows:
+You can see that the istiocoredns service is added to configmap as the upstream DNS service of the \*.global domain, as shown in the following content.

     ```
     apiVersion: v1